-The icons on the left of the icon bar represent the devices which are available - that is, the discs and other places where you can load information from, and save it to.
-At least one will appear on the icon bar:
+The icons on the left of the icon bar represent the devices which are available - that is, the discs and other places where you can load information from, and save it to:

 Floppy disc drive.
 The computer uses 3.5 inch floppy discs, which you put into the slot in the righthand side of the computer.
-Floppy discs are described in Discs and disc drives on page 27.
+Floppy discs are described in Discs and disc drives on page 29.